-The BHSPA fundraises to contribute to different initiatives, programs, and events, such as running an ad in the program handout for the BHS production of Fiddler on the Roof, contributing financially towards Travel Scholarships, the History Fair, Tenacity Challenge, All Night Grad Party, Student Ambassador Program training, to name a few things that we do.
+The BHSPA fundraises to contribute to different initiatives, programs, and events, such as running an ad in the program handout for the BHS production of Fiddler on the Roof, contributing financially towards Travel Scholarships, the History Fair, Tenacity Challenge, All Night Grad Party, and paying for the Student Ambassador Program training, to name a few things that we do.

 We love donations, but people power is awesome too as we occasionally are in need of volunteers.
 If you are interested in helping at any of our events, please reach out to us at BHSBucsParents@gmail.com.
 Thank you.